Pughal77/topo_assessment/readme.md

 Overview: A description of your solution and approach.
-Approach is to use python modules for data visualisation and use FastApi to set up our API endpoints
+Approach is to use python modules for data visualisation and use FastApi to set up our API endpoints Simple frontend using react to provide simple user experience to get files and visualisations